CS-UY3913/cs-uy3913-lab2-ecommerce/README.md

 ### Step 1: Run the Main Application

 Open Main.java and click the green "Run" arrow.
 This file demonstrates the full end to end data pipeline.
 If implemented correctly, your console should display the following:

+#### Note: The order of entries in the "Total Demand" map may vary depending on your `Map` implementation.
+If you use `TreeMap`, your output will be alphabetically sorted as shown below.

 ```
 ==========================================